robin-vjc/robin-vjc.github.io/index.md

 </p>

 I am interested in the development of new mathematical models that enable the optimal operation of large engineered systems, such as power networks and mining production and supply chains.
+{: .text-justify}

 ## Decomposition of Large Scale (MIP) Optimization Models